Floriszenz/advent-of-code-2023/README.md

 # advent-of-code-2023

-Solutions to the challenges of Advent of Code 2023 edition|mainly to practice new programming languages
+Solutions to the challenges of Advent of Code 2023 edition - mainly to practice new programming languages

 | Day |     Language      | Completed? |
 | --: | :---------------: | :--------: |